MDA unveils latest recipients of clean-water crops grants

 Numerous Minnesota businesses, cooperatives and nonprofts are getting an important financial boost as they work to bring clean-water crops such as Kernza and elderberries to stores.

-The Minnesota Department of Agriculture (MDA) has announced recipients of the first two rounds of clean-water crops market development grants.
+The Minnesota Department of Agriculture (MDA) has announced recipients of the first three rounds of clean-water crops market development grants.

 The goal of the grants (which River Guardians helped FMR successfully advocate for) is to more quickly strengthen what are called "value chain" organizations — the businesses and groups that are essential for getting a crop from a farm to a store shelf.
 That can include seed processors or food manufacturers, for example.
 Financial support during these early stages allows entrepreneurs to innovate and focus on making better products, in turn leading to more consumer demand, more acres of clean-water crops planted in Minnesota and, ultimately, a much healthier Mississippi River.

-The MDA has, to date, awarded two rounds of grants, with a total of more than $500,000 going to 10 organizations.
-The first wave of recipients was announced in December of 2023, with the next wave being revealed in June of 2024.
+The MDA has, to date, awarded two rounds of grants, with a total of more than $900,000 going to 16 organizations.
+The first wave of recipients was announced in December of 2023, with additional waves revealed in June of 2024 and March 2025.

 Here's an overview of how each plans to use the funds: